adventuregamestudio/ags/debian/README.md

 http://www.eglebbk.dds.nl/program/download/digmid.dat

-Rename that file to "patches.dat" and place it directly into your home folder.
+Rename that file to **patches.dat** and place it directly into your home folder.